 International Volleyball Federation (FIVB): Headquarters in Lausanne, Switzerland, founded in 1947.
 Responsible for all international volleyball (both beach and indoor) rules and competitions.

 Joust: When 2 opposing players contact the ball simultaneously above the net causing the ball to momentarily come to rest; the point is replayed if this is called by the official.

-Jump serve: The server uses an approach, toss, takeoff and serves the ball with a spiking motion while in the air.
+Jump Serve (Float): The server uses an approach, toss, takeoff and serves the ball with a spiking motion while in the air.
 There are two main types: jump float, jump spin.